ably/ably-ruby/SPEC.md

       * basic auth
         * [is enabled by default with a provided :key option](./spec/acceptance/realtime/client_spec.rb#L18)
         * :tls option
-          * set to false to forec a plain-text connection
+          * set to false to force a plain-text connection
             * [fails to connect because a private key cannot be sent over a non-secure connection](./spec/acceptance/realtime/client_spec.rb#L31)
       * token auth
         * with TLS enabled